-This retrospective study was conducted at the Central Microbiology Laboratory, Clinical Pathology Department, ASUH.
-This study included the records of all TB patients or suspects presenting to the hospital who underwent diagnostic tests for tuberculosis, either smear analysis, Polymerase chain reaction (PCR), GeneXpert or culture, during the period from January 2016 through July 2022.
-The inpatients were admitted to the different departments of surgery, medicine, pediatrics, gynaecology and obstetrics hospitals, and the various intensive care units.
+This retrospective study was conducted at the Microbiology Laboratory, Central Clinical Pathology Department, ASUH.
+This study included the records of all TB patients or suspects presenting to the hospital who underwent diagnostic tests for tuberculosis, either smear analysis, Polymerase chain reaction (PCR), GeneXpert, or culture, during the period from January 2016 through July 2022.
+The inadmitted to the patients were different departments of surgery, medicine, pediatrics, gynecology, and obstetrics hospitals, and the various intensive care units.
 The records were collected using the data gathered from the laboratory information system, excluding duplicate samples.